Giftbit/lightrail-client-java/README.md

 //email the fullCode to the recipient of the gift.
 ```

-Note that the `GiftCard` class does not cache the value of the code and every call to retrieve the full code, implies an API call to Lightrail servers.
+Note that the `GiftCard` class does not cache the value of the code and every call to retrieve the full code, leads to an API call to Lightrail servers.

 #### Freezing and Unfreezing Cards